-But talking it out only does so much, and after nearly fifteen years of working in this space, we knew we could to do more.
-So last week, we launched Illuminate, the world’s first customer insights software for enterprise experimentation teams.
+But talking it out only does so much, and after nearly fifteen years of working in this space, we knew we could do more.
+So last week, we launched illuminate, our A/B testing program management software.

 Illuminate was built to address some key challenges faced by clients in building and scaling their experimentation programs.
 We’ve outlined a few of them here:

 You’ve heard of him.
 Y’know–the guy.
 The guy who spent years establishing your company’s experimentation program; the guy who was a walking encyclopedia of your testing history; the guy who also unceremoniously peaced out right before you joined the team–taking with him years of institutional knowledge about which tests had been run, and what was learned.